justb3a/justbea/src/notes/nunjucks-dump.md

 TypeError: Converting circular structure to JSON (Template render error)
 ```

-There are several solutions to dump a collection anyway:
+There are several solutions to dump a circular structure anyway:

 - in node.js use `util.inspect(object)` to replace circular links with "[Circular]"
 - use JSON.stringify with a custom replacer function (the second parameter of `stringify`) to exclude already serialized objects**